smorad/um_cisc_7026/lecture_6_techniques.typ

     This is how medicine works (e.g., Anesthetics)!
 ]

+#sslide[
+  Theoretical advancements are still very important! #pause

+  Imagine the 40 years of neural network research before we understood how to train neural networks #pause

+  #cimage("figures/lecture_1/timeline.svg", width: 77%) #pause

+  Are modern networks too complex for humans to understand?
+]

 #aslide(ag, 1)
 #aslide(ag, 2)

+// 15:00 + 15:00

 #sslide[
     A 2-layer neural network can represent *any* continuous function to arbitrary precision #pause